 \subsubsection{Generative Models}

-In general, two typical tasks can be cast for categorizing deep learning algorithms: discriminative modeling and generative modeling.
-From probabilistic perspectives, discriminative modelling aim at capturing a conditional probability, $p(y|x)$, to be able to predict associated properties or class identities ($y$) of given object ($x$), while generative modelling target at learning and sampling from a joint probability (quite often lies in a high dimensional space), $p(x,y)$, to facilitate the generation of new data samples following the same desired statistics represented by the training data or specified distribution.
-There are several excellent tutorials~\cite{Mehta:2018dln, Wang2018GenerativeMF} tailored to physics research, which can be resorted to for details.
-In physics we often encounter such tasks like for statistical many-body system or lattice QFT simulation we use Markov Chain Monte Carlo (MCMC) to sample new configurations and further estimate the system's physical observables.
+In general, deep learning algorithms can be categorized into two primary tasks: discriminative modeling and generative modeling.
+From a probabilistic perspective, discriminative modeling aims to capture a conditional probability, $p(y|x)$, to enable the prediction over associated properties or class identities $y$ for a given object $x$, while generative modeling seeks to learn and sample from a joint probability (often situated in a high-dimensional space), $p(x,y)$, facilitating the generation of new data samples that follow the specified distribution or the same statistics represented by the training data.
+There are several excellent tutorials~\cite{Mehta:2018dln, Wang2018GenerativeMF} tailored to physics research that can be referred to for details.
+In physics, we often encounter similar generative tasks, such as in statistical many-body systems or lattice QFT simulations, we use Markov Chain Monte Carlo (MCMC) to sample new configurations and further estimate the physical observables of the system.

-Currently, many generative models were developed from ML community with profound influence from and into physics.
+Various generative models have been developed by the ML community with deep inspiration from and into physics.
 Basically, most (but not all) of the generative models at present are with the maximum likelihood principle as common guidance.
-Specifically, generative models can be viewed as parametric models, $p_{\theta}(x)$, to approach the probability distribution $p(x)$ of a system to which we may have or not have collected data.
-The Kullback-Leibler (KL) divergence (also called relative entropy), measuring the dissimilarity between the two distribution, can serve the objective for this task,
+Specifically, generative models can be viewed as parametric models, $p_{\theta}(x)$, to approximate the probability distribution $p(x)$ of a system for which we may or may not have collected data.
+The Kullback-Leibler (KL) divergence (also called relative entropy), which measures the dissimilarity between the two distributions, can be used for this task,

 the minimization of which under given observational data for the system, $\mathcal{D}=\{x\}$, is equivalent to minimization of the negative log-likelihood (NLL),